 Learn key skills from your hosts and guides, passed down for generations.

 You need to organise your own international flights.

 It is advised that you book a flexible flight ticket that can be changed or refunded if the expedition dates are changed or if it is cancelled for any reason.
 See our online Terms and Conditions.

-You need to be at the team hotel in Ulaanbaatar for the expedition briefing at 1600 on the 31 August 2019 and the expedition officially ends after breakfast on the 16 September 2019 with team members free to depart anytime that day or stay on in Mongolia for independent travel.
+You need to be at the team hotel in Ulaanbaatar for the expedition briefing at 1600 on Day 1 and the expedition officially ends after breakfast on Day 17 with team members free to depart anytime that day or stay on in Mongolia for independent travel.

 Travel insurance that provides cover for emergency repatriation in case of a medical emergency is compulsory for all expeditions.
 You should be aware that many standard insurance policies may not cover you adequately for all aspects of a remote expedition and so we strongly recommend that you purchase a suitably designed insurance policy.
 Secret Compass cannot comment on the suitability of your cover so if you are in any doubt please contact your policy provider and ask them to confirm that you are covered to our minimum standard (below).

 Emergency medical repatriation (to home country) including any associated expenses abroad of at least $500,000.

 Activities: ensure that any expedition activities are included, these could be trekking, horse riding, rafting, MTB etc.

 Geographical region: check the geographical region you are going to is insured (often the US and Canada or countries such as Afghanistan are not insured).

 Foreign Ministry advice: check your insurance is not sensitive to any travel warnings issued by your respective foreign ministry.
 In the UK, many insurers will not insure you when the Foreign Office warns against travel to this area.
 Foreign Office advice will not necessarily mean we cancel an expedition or do not travel to a particular area.
 Please check @FCOtravel and the Travel Aware site.